Igormandello/portinari-js/README.md

 Adds a new animation to be called every `n` frames.
 - fn
   - Type: `function`
-  - The callback component to be called everytime the animation is triggered, doesn't have any parameters
+  - The callback component to be called every time the animation is triggered.
+Doesn't have any parameters
 - frames
   - Type: `number`
   - The number of frames between each call of the animation